 1. Develop a Rock-Solid Order Management and Fulfillment Strategy

-During peak season, primarily Black Friday through the end of the year, e-commerce sales increase significantly—for many online sellers, 40% of their annual sales occur during this period.
+During peak season, primarily Black Friday through the end of the year, ecommerce sales increase significantly—for many online sellers, 40% of their annual sales occur during this period.
 To keep up with increased demand, your order management strategy should be sophisticated and robust.
 In addition to an increased workforce, you’ll need a technology platform that seamlessly integrates order management with your online shopping cart, warehouse management, and shipping software.
-This requires the latest technology as well as the fulfillment know-how that keeps products flowing out the door without a hitch.
+This requires the latest technology as well as the order fulfillment know-how that keeps products flowing out the door without a hitch.

 If your infrastructure isn’t capable of handling peak demand, consider partnering with a third-party logistics company (3PL).
-These fulfillment experts will manage your incoming orders, pick, pack, and ship them, and also handle returns.
+These order fulfillment experts will manage your incoming orders, pick, pack, and ship them, and also handle returns.
 They are able to provide scalability, so the spikes of peak season don’t cause delays in filling orders.
 Look for a 3PL that backs their service up with a solid technology platform that automatically manages orders and keeps the entire process running smoothly.

 2. Turbo Charge your Site